Department of Biology

 Students who took the International Baccalaureate (IB) higher level subject Biology exam and earned a grade of 5, 6, or 7 receive 8 credits toward two of the following courses: CAS BI 105, CAS BI 107, CAS BI 108.
 Depending on their area of interest, students are nonetheless encouraged to take BI 107 and/or BI 108 even if they have IB Biology credits.
 This decision should be made in consultation with a Biology advisor.

 Department Residency Requirement

-Students must take at least 5 BI or BI cross-listed courses beyond introductory biology at BU to satisfy the department residency requirement.
+Students must take at least 5 CAS or MET BI (or cross-listed) courses beyond introductory biology at Boston University to satisfy the department residency requirement.

 After consultation with a Biology advisor and with written departmental approval, students may cross-register for undergraduate courses at Boston College, Brandeis University, Hebrew College, and Tufts University.
-More information can be found at the Office of the University Registrar’s website.
+More information can be found on the Registrar’s website.

 - Dresden Science Program, Germany

 - Grenoble Science Program, France

 Other Study Abroad Opportunities (recommended for Biology, ECB, and SBB majors):